 This is a great opportunity for both new and experienced writers to take inspiration from the spiced air and rushing waters of the northern Sierra.
-Group sessions provide guidance, inspiration, and time to write and share work without judgment.
+Group sessions provide a stimulating setting for writing and sharing work without judgment.
 Unstructured periods allow plenty of time for individual writing, recreation, and optional one-on-one instructor conferences.
-You are welcome to work in fiction, poetry, and/or nonfiction prose.
+Prompts and exercises are conducive to poetry and/or prose.
 Bring a writing project in progress, an empty notebook ready to be filled, or both.

 Sarah Rabkin is an award-winning instructor in writing and environmental studies at UC Santa Cruz and a freelance writer, editor, artist, and teacher.
 She has a bachelor's degree in biology from Harvard University and a graduate certificate in science communication from UCSC.
 She is the author and illustrator of What I Learned at Bug Camp: Essays on Finding a Home in the World (Juniper Lake Press, Spring 2011).